TurakhiaLab/ROADIES/README.md

 ## <a name="overview"></a> Introduction

 Welcome to the official repository of ROADIES, a novel pipeline designed for phylogenetic tree inference of the species directly from their raw genomic assemblies.
-Our pipeline offers a fully automated, easy-to-use, scalable solution, eliminating any error-prone manual steps and providing unique flexibility in adjusting the tradeoff between accuracy and runtime.
+ROADIES pipeline offers a fully automated, easy-to-use, scalable solution, eliminating any error-prone manual steps and providing unique flexibility in adjusting the tradeoff between accuracy and runtime.
 <br>
 #### Key Features
-- **Automation**: ROADIES automates the process of species tree inference without requiring any intermediate gene annotations or orthologous groups, making it effortless for users to generate accurate species trees.
+- **Automation**: ROADIES automates the process of species tree inference from their raw genome assemblies without requiring any intermediate gene annotations or orthologous groups, making it effortless for users to generate accurate species trees.
 - **Scalability**: ROADIES handles both small-scale and large-scale datasets efficiently, including diverse life forms such as mammals, flies, and birds.
 ROADIES also scales efficiently with multiple cores and produces faster results.
 - **Reference Free**: ROADIES ensures unbiased results by eliminating reference bias, enabling accurate species tree inference by randomly sampling genes from raw genome assemblies.
 - **Flexibility**: ROADIES allows users to tune the tradeoff between accuracy and runtime by configuring the parameters and tailoring the pipeline to their specific needs.